top of page

 Biography

-Brieley has been invited to perform at many festivals - such as The Piano Mill, Festival of Voices, Queensland Music Festival, Australian Piano Duo Festival, Sydney and Newcastle Fringe Festivals, Tyalgum and Bangalow Festivals - and she frequently collaborates with ensembles, such as Ensemble Trivium, Australia Piano Quartet, Radu Cello Ensemble, Collusion, Topology and the Queensland Symphony Orchestra Chamber Players.
+Brieley has performed as soloist with orchestras such as the Melbourne, Adelaide and Queensland Symphony Orchestras, and performed at many music festivals, including for The Piano Mill, Australian Piano Duo Festival, Festival of Voices, Tyalgum Festival and Bangalow Festival.
+She frequently collaborates with ensembles, performing previously with Ensemble Trivium, Australia Piano Quartet, Radu Cello Ensemble, Collusion Music, Topology and the Queensland Symphony Orchestra Chamber Players.

 BrieleyCutting-2022-14.jpg